-Figure 23 shows again that track keeping conformance is better maintained on easterly operations than westerly to the end of Q4 2022.
+Figure 23 shows similarly that track keeping conformance is better maintained on easterly operations than westerly during Q1 2023.
 This is due to a known issue with Route 4 track keeping which significantly affects the percentage of westerly track keeping.

-Departure Statistics - Track Keeping in 2022
+Departure Statistics - Track Keeping in 2023